-It’s no secret that Hocking Hills State Park is one of the best places to hike in the United States.
-The park’s extensive trail system showcases a variety of landmarks, including rock formations, waterfalls, cliffs, and caves.
-There are rugged trails for seasoned hikers as well as paved, short trails for beginners.
+Hocking Hills State Park is one of the best hiking destinations in the United States.
+The park’s extensive trail system showcases a variety of landmarks including rock formations, waterfalls, cliffs, and caves.
+There are rugged trails for seasoned hikers as well as short, paved routes for novices.
 The park even provides guided hikes throughout the year.
-So if you want to explore the best Hocking Hills hiking trails, we’ve got you covered!
-Here are some of our favorite routes.
+If you know you want to embark on Hocking Hills hiking trails but don’t know where to start, we’ve got you covered!
+Below are fast facts about some of our favorite routes.

 Top 5 Hocking Hills Hiking Trails